The Prevent Duty in Early Years

 We maintain the integrity and validity of our courses by continually updating content to reflect changes in legislation, policies, and procedures.
 This course also includes public sector information licensed under the Open Government Licence v3.0, ensuring the information is accurate, accessible, and credible.

-Cultural Capital in Early Years Practice
+Embedding British Values in Early Years Practice

 Our students love us